Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

   Enter a maximum value for the floating point number.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Activate this toggle to set the floating point number read-only.
-Deactivate the toggle to set the floating point number editable.
-By default, this toggle is inactive.
+  Enable this toggle to set the floating point number read-only.
+Disable the toggle to set the floating point number editable.
+By default, this toggle is disabled.

 ## Integer